Hempfusion Wellness Inc. (OTCMKTS:CBDHF) Short Interest Up 59.3% in March

-Hempfusion Wellness Inc. (OTCMKTS:CBDHF) was the recipient of a large growth in short interest during the month of March.
-As of March 15th, there was short interest totalling 48,600 shares, a growth of 59.3% from the February 28th total of 30,500 shares.
-Based on an average daily trading volume, of 185,400 shares, the short-interest ratio is currently 0.3 days.
+Hempfusion Wellness Inc. (OTCMKTS:CBDHF) was the target of a significant increase in short interest in the month of March.
+As of March 15th, there was short interest totalling 48,600 shares, an increase of 59.3% from the February 28th total of 30,500 shares.
+Based on an average daily volume of 185,400 shares, the days-to-cover ratio is currently 0.3 days.

 Hempfusion Wellness Company Profile